BOARD OF EQUALIZATION

 - Valuation of property previously qualified for a multi-unit housing exemption

-Information on these topics can be found at the DOR website (dor.wa.gov) under RCW 84.
+Information on these topics can be found at the Department Of Revenue website

 The Board of Equalization does not have any authority to rule on the penalty imposed by the county Assessor on personal property taxes when the taxpayer has failed to timely file their personal property listing.

 The Grays Harbor County Board of Equalization consists of three members representing each district within the county, and the clerk of the board.
-All are appointed by the County Commissioners.
+The Grays Harbor County Commissioners are the BOE board.

 Clerk of the Board